ThomasWilkinson28/ThomasWilkinson28/README.md

-### Hi there 👋
+### Hi there, I'm Thomas Wilkinson

-I'm a third-year Mechatronics and Robotics Engineering student with a curious and creative mind.
+Education: Third-year studying Mechatronics and Robotics Engineering at Queen's University.
+Resume:
+Email: 20tpw1@queensu.ca

 I enjoy applying and fortifying the knowledge I learn through various projects.
 Some examples of projects I have worked on are:

 - An Autonomous/Manual Gripper robot.
     - Applied my 3D CAD, Software, and Electronic's design knowledge.